 Celebrities Over 40 Who Ditched Caffeine And Are Absolutely Thriving

 Caffeine might well be the most common stimulant among adults.
 According to the American Heart Association, upwards of nine out of 10 people use caffeine every day to kickstart their proverbial engines.
 After all, not everyone's blessed with Steven Spielberg's genetics.
-He told Swiss Magazine that he "never had a cup of coffee" in his life because he was "naturally caffeinated!"
-That's why it's so impressive to hear about celebs who managed to say, "So long!" to caffeine and are still perfectly fine.
+He told Swiss Magazine that he has "never had a cup of coffee" in his life because he's "naturally caffeinated!"
+That's why it's so impressive to hear about celebs who managed to say,"So long!" to caffeine and are still perfectly fine.

 Neurologist Dr. Shannon Kilgore told the American Medical Association that "some effects [related to caffeine withdrawal] can last even up to nine or 10 days with headache, nervousness and fatigue."
 Is it any wonder that some stars over 40 said "bye" to coffee, tea, energy drinks, and all caffeine sources to improve their lives?

-Jennifer Lopez: Favoring sleep and hydration over a caffeine kick
+Jennifer Lopez favors sleep and hydration over a caffeine kick

-In 2020, Lopez talked at length with InStyle about the outcomes of her decaf lifestyle (via Women's Health).
+Lopez spoke to InStyle in 2020 about her decaf lifestyle (via Women's Health).
 "I make sure I drink plenty of water, I fuel my body with healthy foods and I make it a priority to get eight hours' sleep a night," she said.
 (Here's everything you'll find in Jennifer Lopez's diet.)
-She also mentioned wanting to avoid skin problems associated with caffeine consumption.
+She also mentioned wanting to avoid any potential skin problems associated with caffeine consumption.

 In 2004, Jim Carrey said that he thought life was "too beautiful" to spend drinking coffee, doing drugs, or trying alcohol (via CBS News).
 Fourteen years later, Carrey shared that he had been avoiding not just coffee but also dairy, sugar, and wheat, joking that he "hate[d] everything and everyone equally" (via Business Insider).

-The actor (who is now 64) had previously been diagnosed with depression; it's likely that, along with his spiritual outlook on life, his choice to go coffee-free has helped him keep a clear mind.
-(Read about how caffeine really affects your brain.)
+The actor (who is now 64) had previously been diagnosed with depression.
+His choice to go coffee-free, along with his spiritual practices, may have helped him keep a clear mind because of the myriad ways caffeine affects the brain.

-Claire Foy: Realizing it's possible to function without caffeine
+Claire Foy realized it's possible to function without caffeine

 Claire Foy told the BBC in 2026 that she had been battling a parasitic invasion in her intestines for years.
 Fortunately, Foy was able to get rid of the parasites, but the medical experience left her an ex-caffeine drinker.

-In a 2026 appearance on the "Table Manners with Jessie and Lennie Ware" podcast, the now-42-year-old actor explained how she went from drinking 17 cups of tea and coffee a day to quitting caffeine as part of a natural treatment regimen.
+In an appearance on the "Table Manners with Jessie and Lennie Ware" podcast the same year, the now-42-year-old actor explained how she went from drinking 17 cups of tea and coffee a day to quitting caffeine as part of a natural treatment regimen.
 The treatment worked, after which she decided she didn't need to reintroduce caffeine into her routine.